m50d/paperdoll/README.md

   * Can use multiple interpreters to run the same monadic computation e.g. test vs live
  * Freer monads let you interleave multiple monadic effects without the complexities of monad transformers
   * Both definition of effects and of interpreters can be completely separate (even in separate codebases)
+ * Implementation is compatible with ScalaZ Monads
+  * i.e. you can use existing ScalaZ-compatible functions like `traverse` on paperdoll effect stacks.
+ * Adapters to allow you to use popular monads from existing libraries as effect layers.
  * Improving on the paper, Paperdoll uses a `Coproduct`-based representation for the effect stack, allowing effects to be reordered and interpreted in in different orders by different interpreter stacks.

 ## Non-features and rationales

- * Currently, supported monads are limited to (reimplementations of) those in the paper While this is sufficient to prove the concept, it would be better to add `Layer` adapters for popular real-world Scala cases (e.g. those used by doobie).
- The `Eff` abstraction should be easy to use with any existing monad implementation without needing to change the concrete monad values (as long as they *are* values - so perhaps only `Free`-like monads, but there is still an installed base of those that it is well worth being able to interoperate with).
- Contributions are very welcome; instances for an external library "foo" should be placed in a new `paperdoll-foo` maven module.
+ * Contributions of layers for more popular monadsare very welcome;
+ instances and support code for an external library "foo" should be placed in a new `paperdoll-foo` maven module.
-  * Support for ScalaZ IndexedReaderWriterStateT etc. would be relatively easy to add;
-  with the future of ScalaZ and related projects unclear I'm holding off for now.
  * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
  * `Eff#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
  Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]`